techidaily/site-win11-tips/source/_posts/transforming-windows-workspaces-into-a-unified-digital-ecosystem-via-aoemi.md

 ## Downloading and Installing AOMEI Backupper

- To get started, visit the[AOMEI Backupper website](https://www.aomeitech.com/download.html) , download the file and follow the prompts for installation.
+ To get started, visit the [AOMEI Backupper website](https://www.aomeitech.com/download.html) , download the file and follow the prompts for installation.
 At this point, you can go ahead and select the 30-day free trial for the professional version as there's no need to input any credit card information.
 Once installed, you will land on the AOMEI home screen UI.

 ![AOMEI Home Screen UI](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/AEOMI-Home-Screen-UI.jpg)